magnos-code/magnos/docs/source/install.rst

 .. code-block::

    tar -xf [filename].tar.gz
-   $ ln -s [filename] magnos
+   $ ln -s [filename] magnon

 Thanks to the symbolic link, we can install using PyPI as:

 .. code-block:: bash

-   pip install /path/to/magnos
+   pip install /path/to/magnon